-Entering Oman from United Arab Emirates by land border is very easy and pretty convenient.
-The flight ticket was much cheaper to Dubai than to Muscat and we were also looking for some adventurous traveling so decided to travel from one country Arab country to another.
-You need to take a bus F55A (this is only night bus!!!) which leaves from the airport to Satwa Station /still located in Dubai/.
+Getting from Dubai (UAE) to Muscat (Oman) by land border is very easy and pretty convenient.
+Beside flight tickets will be probably much cheaper to Dubai than to Muscat.
+We were also looking for some adventurous traveling and came up with an itinerary to travel from one Arab country to another.
+You need to take a bus F55A (this is the only night bus!!!) – it leaves from the airport to Satwa Station (still located in Dubai).
 From Satwa bus station you need to reach Caravan Restaurant – from where the bus to Muscat leaves.
-We took a taxi to Caravan Restaurant /which is quite cheap/, because we had no idea how to get to the Restaurant, from where a bus to Muscat.
-We tried to ask plenty people for direction on how to get to the restaurant by a local transport but couln’t get any usefull information.
-Internet says so many different things how to travel to Caravan Restaurant that we finally got totally confused and chose taxi.
+Travel from Dubai to Oman is a good exploration journey.
+The views of the hilly and sandy countryside are spectacular.

 Traveling from Dubai to Muscat by bus.